-LI1 - Stone Crossing Station - Planning applications for development at or in the vicinity of Stone Crossing station should improve its facilities, directly encourage better provision and use of public transport and/or improve pedestrian and cycling connections to the rest of the neighbourhood area shall be supported.
-Supporting Local Plan policy DP4 STONE CASTLE Stone Castle is an important historic site in the neighbourhood area.
+L11 - Stone Crossing Station - Planning applications for development at or in the vicinity of Stone Crossing station should improve its facilities, directly encourage better provision and use of public transport and/or improve pedestrian and cycling connections to the rest of the neighbourhood area.
+Supporting Local Plan policy DP4

+STONE CASTLE Stone Castle is an important historic site in the neighbourhood area.
 It dates to the 12th century and is on the site where William the Conqueror signed a treaty in 1067.
 It is now part of a 19th century building in office use.
 The Castle is Grade II listed and in private hands.
 Stone Castle was well recognised during community engagement and is a source of local pride.
 It has the potential to play an even more significant community role which also recognises its historic importance.
-A community role may be demonstrated through providing a service or facility that by its scale and function is focussed primarily on local users, whether open to general members of the public as customers or occupied by local businesses, or alternatively active uses provided by the public or community or voluntary organisations.

-LI2 - Stone Castle - Planning applications for development at Stone Castle should strengthen its community role and respect its historic interest.
+A community role may be demonstrated through providing a service or facility that by its scale and function is focused primarily on local users, whether open to general members of the public as customers or occupied by local businesses, or alternatively active uses provided by the public or community or voluntary organisations.
+L12 - Stone Castle - Planning applications for development at Stone Castle should strengthen its community role and ensure that the significance of this designated heritage asset is conserved and, where possible, enhanced.
 Supporting Local Plan policy CS4(h), DP12, DP13 DIGITAL INFRASTRUCTURE New development in the neighbourhood area can upgrade its digital connectivity by providing high speed broadband to new homes, offices, retail or community facilities.
 Given the significant growth expected in the neighbourhood area, it is important for Stone to be digitally well connected.
 While the provision of broadband is a decision to be made by each developer it can be supported by ensuring that all relevant developments are designed to make it as easy as possible.
-The Government has stated that "developments with Fibre To The Premise (FTTP) connections are truly fit for 21st Century living developments with no, or slow, connections are inexcusable."
+The Government has stated that "developments with Fibre To The Premise (FTTP) connections are truly fit for 21st Century living - developments with no, or slow, connections are inexcusable."
 (New Build Developments: Delivering gigabit-capable connections, DCMS, 2018).
-This will be supported by Policy LI3 ensuring new development in Stone is designed to be gigabit capable, which will usually mean being served by providing fibre optic cable to the premises.
+This will be supported by Policy L13 ensuring new development in Stone is designed to be gigabit capable, which will usually mean being served by providing fibre optic cable to the premises.